vboursinos/model-catalog-test/README.md

 ```
 docker-compose down
 ```

+## Swagger ##
+* Swagger is a tool that helps us document our RESTful APIs.
+It provides a UI that allows us to interact with our APIs.
+* When the application is running, as described in the previous section (local run, docker run or from IDE), you can access the Swagger UI.
+* Local Swagger UI is available at http://localhost:8081/swagger-ui/index.html

 ## Profiles/Configuration ##
 The application supports different profiles for dev and prod environments.
 To switch between them, adjust the spring.profiles.active setting in model-catalog-rest src/main/resources/application.properties.